 27.2.
 Communicating with us: If you wish to give us notice, you must do so by either:

 27.2.2. writing to Plusnet Plc, The Balance, 2 Pinfold Street, Sheffield, S1 2GU.

 It’s your responsibility to make sure we receive any notice you send.
 We may take instructions from a person who we reasonably believe is acting with your permission.

 27.3.
-Communicating with you: We'll give notice to you via our website, by email or by post to the address where we provide the service.
+Communicating with you: We'll give notice to you via our website, by electronic message to your SIM card (which may contain a cross reference to our website for further information), by email or by post to the address where we provide the service.
 It's your responsibility to ensure we have an up-to-date email address, contact telephone number and payment details.
-Any notice given via a website update or by email shall be deemed to be received on the day of transmission.
+Any notice given via an electronic message to your SIM card, a website update or by email shall be deemed to be received on the day of transmission.
 Postal notices will be deemed to be received two working days after being sent.

 27.4.
 Unenforceable terms: If any of our agreement is held not to apply or is not enforceable, all other paragraphs and sub-paragraphs will still apply.

 27.5.
 Delays: If we delay in taking any steps under our agreement against you in respect of you breaking our agreement, that doesn't prevent us taking steps against you at a later date.

 27.6.
 After our agreement: Paragraphs 9 (If you fail to pay), 12 (Cancellation period), 17 (Our responsibility to you), 18 (Complaints), 23 (After our agreement ends) and 27 (Other things we need to tell you) apply even if our agreement has ended.

 27.7.
 Laws and courts that apply: English law applies to our agreement and claims between us will be brought in the English courts (unless you're a resident of Northern Ireland or Scotland when you may also bring proceedings in the appropriate local courts).